jayparmar88/Diffuser-Model-with-PyTorch/README.md

 # Building a Diffuser Model From Scratch with PyTorch :

 ## Overview :
 Welcome to the `"Diffusion Model with PyTorch"` project!
 In this project, we'll walk through the process of building a Diffusion model using PyTorch.
-The Diffusion model, implemented with a U-Net architecture, is designed for tasks such as image generation and noise modeling.
+The Diffusion model, implemented with a `U-Net architecture`, is designed for tasks such as image generation and noise modeling.
 This project is particularly focused on creating a diffusion model for Fashion MNIST images.

 Diffuser models are a type of neural network used for a variety of generative tasks, particularly those involving **gradually adding detail and order to noise.** Imagine starting with a blank canvas filled with static and slowly, step-by-step, painting a vivid masterpiece.
 That's essentially what a diffuser model does!